 But at least nutritionally, ordering a breakfast of The Cheesecake Factory’s Cinnamon Roll Pancakes is no different from gorging on all those doughnuts, according to the nonprofit Center for Science in the Public Interest (CSPI).

-For that reason, that Cheesecake Factory meal is among eight restaurant delicacies that have earned the dubious honor of a 2019 Xtreme Eating Award from CSPI.
+For that reason, that Cheesecake Factory meal is among eight restaurant offerings that have earned the dubious honor of a 2019 Xtreme Eating Award from the CSPI.

-Each year, the nonprofit releases a list of restaurant meals that qualify for such an award based on their unimpressive nutritional content.
+Each year, the nonprofit releases a list of restaurant meals that qualify for the award based on their unimpressive nutritional content.

 CSPI spares no ugly detail when describing what’s wrong with each of these meals.
 Here is the list of this year’s winners and their nutritional breakdown: